ahurta92/ams562-notes/lectures/1/note.rst

 can also be applied to functions and class constructors.
 It indicates that the value, or return value, is constant and computed at compile time.

-When a value is computd at compile time instead of run time, it helps your program run faster and use less memory
+When a value is computed at compile time instead of run time, it helps your program run faster and use less memory

 .. _lec1_array: